linsomniac/python-bottle-skeleton/README.md

 --------------------

 There are the following components to the project:

+  * `simple-example`: This is the simplest example, a small stand-alone program.

   * `app-controller`: This is a both a WSGI app and a shell script.
 It can be used as your WSGI application, but it also can be run with: